Comparing Bridge Rectifiers and Full Wave Rectifiers for Beginners

 Tip: Bridge rectifiers save space and cost by removing the need for a center-tapped transformer.

-Voltage Drop and PIV
+How Do Voltage Drop and PIV Differ?

 Voltage drop and peak inverse voltage (PIV) are important when comparing these rectifiers.
 In a bridge rectifier, current passes through two diodes during each half-cycle, causing a total voltage drop of about 1.4 V (0.7 V per diode).
 The full wave rectifier with a center tap has current passing through only one diode at a time, so the voltage drop is about 0.7 V. Lower voltage drop means more of the input voltage reaches the load.